 Fourth Offense: A written referral is completed.
-The student is suspended for five full days.
+The student is suspended for five dent will receive a "U" in citizenship.
+Once full days.
 A referral will be made to juvenile court.
 A parent, student, administration meeting will be held.
 Any further offense will result in a referral to the school board for expulsion.